lancingknight/SPxcoIN/README.md

 	will insert the orders into buy-order or sell-order queue.
 Limit order with higher (lower) price will have higher priority in the buyer-order (sell-order) queue.
 Market Order will be inserted before the limited orders which cannot cross the bid-ask price and after the existing market orders.
-Then the miner will pull the orders from the beginning of the queue and match the order by inserting three simple transactions into a transaction array:
+Then the miner will pull the orders from the beginning of the queue and match the order by inserting one simple transaction into a transaction array:
 	1) Buyer receives the tokens and seller receives fund.
 	2) Buyer pays the order fee to the miner
 	3) seller pays the order fee to the Developer Pool.
 Developer Pool will be allocated to developers following governance procedure that reward developers in the long-run by encouraging innovations and